vivianemeli/Executive-Report-for-Maven-Toys/README.md

 Maven Toys has different numbers of stores in various cities and locations, which means some places naturally bring in more money just because they have more stores.
 Hence, average was used instead of total profit and revenue to derive cities and locations driving the biggest revenue and profit.

+Toal Revenue by location

 ![Screenshot93](https://github.com/vivianemeli/Executive-Report-for-Maven-Toys/blob/main/Documentation/Screenshot93.png)

+Total Profit by location

 ![Screenshot94](https://github.com/vivianemeli/Executive-Report-for-Maven-Toys/blob/main/Documentation/Screenshot94.png)

+Total Revenue by cities

 ![Screenshot95](https://github.com/vivianemeli/Executive-Report-for-Maven-Toys/blob/main/Documentation/Screenshot95.png)

+Total profits by cities

 ![Screenshot96](https://github.com/vivianemeli/Executive-Report-for-Maven-Toys/blob/main/Documentation/Screenshot96.png)